Snow cover

 Data sources

-The snow cover extent indicator was calculated using an ensemble of 6 different products derived from a variety of sources: optical satellite imagery, snow models driven by atmospheric reanalysis, and satellite remote sensing combined with in-situ snow depth measurements.
-Four of these datasets were also used to calculate the Snow water equivalent indicators.
+The snow cover extent and snow cover duration indicators were calculated using an ensemble of 6 different products derived from a variety of sources: optical satellite imagery, snow models driven by atmospheric reanalysis, and satellite remote sensing combined with in-situ snow depth measurements.
+Four (4) of these datasets were also used to calculate the Snow water equivalent indicators.
 This multi-dataset approach was developed in the Climate Research Division of Environment and Climate Change Canada.

 More information